freecores/alternascope/README.txt

 source files to compile, email me.
 If you would like a cheap development kit, go to www.Xilinx.com (about $100 bucks for this one).

-Eventually, I plan to make a couple of these (if there is interest) and sell them (at cost) to fellow keener students like myself.
+Eventually, I plan to make a couple of these (if there is interest) for fellow keener students like myself.
 Being a 4th year Electrical Engineering student (at the University of Calgary, Alberta, Canada), I could have used this years ago - so hopefully it will be of aid to others.

 If you have any questions, concerns, or comments, please don't hesitate to email me at smpickett@opencores.org.